 {12}

-<ul>Section 1

-The &#8220;Examination&#8221; outdoes Popery in the Inviolability which it attributes to the clergy.

-</ul>
+SECTION 1 -- THE "EXAMINATION" OUTDOES POPERY IN THE INVIOLABILITY WHICH IT ATTRIBUTES TO THE CLERGY

-It is more convenient than safe to put aside the question of the Catholic hierarchism, when one is oneself accused of acting according to the same principles*;* and, even according to the &#8220;Archives of Christianity,&#8221; the system of the author rests on those principles.
-In a very laudatory notice of the &#8220;Examination,&#8221; the &#8220;Archives of Christianity,&#8221;| after having given assent to what is said by the author on &#8220;universal priesthood,&#8221; expresses itself in these terms: &#8220;But, as often happens, it seems to us that he (the author of the &#8220;Examination&#8221;) recalls with one hand what he has yielded with the other, and shews himself in some respects inconsistent with the great and beautiful principles he has just laid down.
+It is more convenient than safe to put aside the question of the Catholic hierarchism, when one is oneself accused of acting according to the same principles; and, even according to the "Archives of Christianity," the system of the author rests on those principles.
+In a very laudatory notice of the "Examination," the "Archives of Christianity,"¦ after having given assent to what is said by the author on "universal priesthood," expresses itself in these terms: "But, as often happens, it seems to us that he (the author of the "Examination") recalls with one hand what he has yielded with the other, and shews himself in some respects inconsistent with the great and beautiful principles he has just laid down.
 Thus, taking his stand on a passage of Paul (@2 Timothy 2: 2), of which he evidently exaggerates the bearing, he claims for the evangelical ministry, neither more nor less than the character of apostolical succession, and that, if we have rightly understood him, in a sense with which the bishops of Rome and of Canterbury ought to shew themselves equally very well satisfied.
-Now this principle, which, forgetting that the Spirit of God blows where it lists, traces for Him, through all the ages of the Church, one only channel (often a very impure one), in which He must ever flow; this principle, the creator of an aristocracy whose erring ways are known, *a flagrant denial of the privileges* of the Church of Jesus Christ, which we have just been proving; this principle, which has recently produced the fruit of Puseyism, contains in germ the whole Catholic establishment, which, for that very reason, claims for itself the exclusive title of Christian Church&#8230; It has already produced in the ideas of the author a strange, though very logical, result.
+Now this principle, which, forgetting that the Spirit of God blows where it lists, traces for Him, through all the ages of the Church, one only channel (often a very impure one), in which He must ever flow; this principle, the creator of an aristocracy whose erring ways are known, *a flagrant denial of the privileges* of the Church of Jesus Christ, which we have just been proving; this principle, which has recently produced the fruit of Puseyism, contains in germ the whole Catholic establishment, which, for that very reason, claims for itself the exclusive title of Christian Church ... .
+It has already produced in the ideas of the author a strange, though very logical, result.
 I speak of a veritable *divine right* which he claims, not only for the spiritual gifts of the ministry, but for the office.
-He supposes the case in which the ministry, &#8216;wandering from the right way, instead of transmitting the sound apostolic doctrine, makes itself the instrument of a pernicious and poisonous doctrine, and from being a means becomes a hindrance&#8230;&#8217; What is then to be done? &#8216;Then reappears in all its dignity that ministry, that imperishable priesthood of all the faithful, of
+He supposes the case in which the ministry, 'wandering from the right way, instead of transmitting the sound apostolic doctrine, makes itself the instrument of a pernicious and poisonous doctrine, and from being a means becomes a hindrance ... .'
+What is then to be done?
+'Then reappears in all its dignity that ministry, that imperishable priesthood of all the faithful, of

-| No. of 26th April, 1846.
+¦ No. of 26th April, 1846.

 {13}

-which mention is so often made in the Holy Scriptures.&#8217; And what is the right and the power of this priesthood?
-To withdraw from an unfaithful ministry the office which has been entrusted to it? &#8216;No, it is to God alone that it belongs to overturn that which He alone has set up!&#8217; The priesthood of all the faithful will be able, ought, to render testimony to the truth, but, at the same time, to suffer this scourge to rest upon the whole Church, to suffer this pernicious and poisonous doctrine to flow in great waves into souls, &#8216;and then wait for the right hand of the Lord to act in power.&#8217; (&#8220;Examination,&#8221; pp. 82, 83.)
+which mention is so often made in the Holy Scriptures.'
+And what is the right and the power of this priesthood?
+To withdraw from an unfaithful ministry the office which has been entrusted to it?
+'No, it is to God alone that it belongs to overturn that which He alone has set up!'
+The priesthood of all the faithful will be able, ought, to render testimony to the truth, but, at the same time, to suffer this scourge to rest upon the whole Church, to suffer this pernicious and poisonous doctrine to flow in great waves into souls, 'and then wait for the right hand of the Lord to act in power.' ("Examination," pages 82, 83.)